- Health Care, Drugs & Insurance»

 This class includes drugs derived from opium, such as morphine and heroin and synthetic substitutes such as methadone.
 Medically, morphine is a potent pain reliever; indeed, it is the standard by which other pain-relieving drugs are measured.

-Morphine and other opium derivatives also suppress coughing, reduce movements of the intestine and induce a state of psychological indifference.
+Morphine and other opium derivatives reduce movements of the intestine also suppress coughing, and state of psychological indifference was induced.
 Heroin, a preparation synthesised from morphine, was introduced in 1988 as a cough suppressant and nonaddictive substitute for morphine.

 The addictive potential of heroin, however, was soon recognised, and its use was prohibited in the United States and some other countries of the world, even in medical practice.
 Users report that heroin produces a state of profound indifference and may increase energy.